-Habitat and Form
+Sunflower Habitat and Form

-The common sunflower (Helianthus annuus) is a sturdy annual that's native to prairies and meadows in the western United States, Canada and Mexico.
+The common sunflower (Helianthus annuus) is a sturdy annual that is native to prairies and meadows in the western United States, Canada and Mexico.
 It sends up thick branching stems that can reach a height of between 5 and 10 feet.
 Its triangular or heart-shaped leaves are hairy and coarsely textured, and they can grow up to a foot long.
 The plant produces flower discs consisting of a circular cluster of brown flowers in the center surrounded by a ring of yellow or yellow-orange ray flowers around the edge of the disc.

-Seeds and Spreading
+Sunflower Seeds and Spread

 Each one of the brown flowers in the sunflower's central flower disc produces a hard-shelled, oil-rich seed that's a favorite food of birds and other wildlife.
 Because they attract animals so effectively, the seeds are readily disbursed, and they overwinter well in the soil.
-When left undisturbed, seeds will sprout in the spring into fast-growing plants, and the life cycle will continue through another season.
+When left undisturbed, sunflower seeds will sprout in the spring into fast-growing plants, and the life cycle will continue through another season.

 Invasiveness and Weed Status

+Most people have seen photos of endless sunflowers at one time or another.
 Common sunflowers often grow wild along roadsides and fence lines and in other untended areas.
 Its association with the native prairie landscape has led Kansas to adopt the common sunflower as its state flower, but when the prolific plant shows up where it's not wanted, such as in farm fields and residential gardens, it's considered a weed.

-Control in the Garden
+Sunflower Control in the Garden

-It's not too difficult to control the spread of unwanted sunflowers in a home garden.
+It's not difficult to control the spread of unwanted sunflowers in a home garden if you don't want them popping up everywhere.
 Compared to many other types of weeds, sunflowers don't produce huge numbers of seeds, and seedlings tend to be widespread, large and easy to spot and pull up.